dannyurru/eco395m-final-picklespots/README.md

 <h2 align="center">Methodology</h2>
 First and foremost, we used the <a href="https://seleniumbase.io">Selenium Base package</a> to simulate searches for publicly available, non-paid courts in each of the 50 cities on https://www.pickleheads.com/ and scraped the avaiable information on each instance.
 This method bypasses the Cloudflare security system that the site uses.
 We then committed that information to a SQL database in GCP, through DBeaver and using the <a href="https://www.sqlalchemy.org">SQLAlchemy package</a>.<br>
 <br>
 We then set up a virtual interface using Streamlit that pulls specific instances of courts from the database based on user queries.
-We linked each court's name to a Google Maps query with the name and city, and used the Google API to pull the cover photo from each location and display it in the applet.
+For each selected court, the app links the court's name to a Google Maps query with the name and city, and uses a Google API to display the court's cover photo in the applet.
+Additionally, the app leverages real-time weather data from our SQL database, sourced from forecast.weather.gov, to provide users with actionable insights on current temperature, wind conditions, and overall weather suitability for outdoor activities.
+These updates help users decide whether it's a good time to play pickleball, ensuring their comfort and safety while enjoying the fastest-growing sport in America.
 <h2 align="center">Virtual Interface</h2>
 <img src="images/applet_title.png" alt="Screenshot of the applet's title"><br>
 <p align="center">The fun font of the title and the inviting image of a pickleball court identifies the project and adds an inviting feel for its users.</p>